That1M8Head/FakeCompilerError/README.md

 Once that's done, run `build.bat` (wow, a batch file, how ironic)

+`fce.exe` will now be available.
+You can rename this to whatever you want.

 ## Editable parts
 The header file `main.hpp` allows you to change certain text strings.
 ### Batch script